popany/notes/grpc.md

 This guide gets you started with gRPC in C++ with a simple working example.

-In the C++ world, there’s no universally accepted standard for managing project dependencies.
-In this quick start, you’ll follow steps to build and locally install gRPC before building and running this quick start’s Hello World example.
+In the C++ world, there's no universally accepted standard for **managing project dependencies**.
+In this quick start, you'll follow steps to **build** and locally **install** gRPC before building and running this quick start's Hello World example.

 ### Setup

-Choose a directory to hold locally installed packages.
+Choose a **directory to hold locally installed packages**.
 This page assumes that the environment variable `MY_INSTALL_DIR` holds this directory path.
 For example:

     export MY_INSTALL_DIR=$HOME/local